 5. BugHerd

 BugHerd offers flexibility in its installation, similar to some other tools in this space.
-You can either add it to your website using a JavaScript snippet or utilize a Chrome extension, allowing you to choose the method that best fits your workflow.
+You can either add it to your website using a JavaScript snippet which embeds the feedback widget on the site.
+Or utilize a Chrome extension, allowing you to choose the method that best fits your workflow.

 BugHerd provides all the standard tools you'd expect for submitting annotated website feedback directly from the site.
 This includes the ability to markup the page using pens, rectangles, and other common annotation features to emphasize your points.